 Example: As we function, we engage objects temporally (e.g. using pen to function lingually in writing).
 The value of a pen is that it enables the poet to write poems that contribute to Multi-aspectual Good.
 A pen might also have aesthetic value if of high quality, or social value when pens indicate status, or psychical value, of the feel of a good pen gliding over the paper.
 What is written using the pen also has value, aesthetic value of a poem, social value of the poem's reputation, analytical value and also occasional reputational value of an academic paper, and so on.
 All these may be viewed simultaneously as economic value when viewed as resource.

+2. Value and values.
 Usually, to a pen, the concept of value is applied, but not values.
+The pen makes literacy possible, but most readers in the Global North would not consider literacy one of the values, because it is taken for granted.
 The word "values" is usually applied to abstract goodnesses especially in the later aspects, such as courage (pistic), generosity (ethical), justice (juridical), beauty (aesthetic), self-control (economic) and togetherness (social).
-The difference however is not absolute; it may merely be according to where in the aspectual sequence the Good that is being referred to lies.
-Before universal literacy (lingual aspect) and before we were used to technology (formative), literacy and innovativeness might have been seen as values.
+One reason for this may be that our aspectual functioning in these aspects retrocipatorily affects and gives flavour to that in earlier aspects.
+The difference however, between value and values, is not absolute, often being cultural.
+In cultures without universal literacy, literacy might be seen as one of the values.
 So here, we treat values as not qualitatively different from value but as merging into each other and differentiated according to aspect.

 Summary: Assessing value is a useful tool, but is complex and inherently distorts our understanding of real value, which need to be properly understood.